Effective Date April 15, 2020

 |January 31, 2017

-Federal regulations applicable to sponsored research at colleges and universities (2 CFR 200.430, “Compensation – Personal Services”) require each institution maintain internal controls to ensure emuneration paid under sponsored programs are reasonable, conform to established written policies consistently applied to Federal and non-Federal activities and maintain standards for documentation of these expenses.
+Federal regulations applicable to sponsored research at colleges and universities (2 CFR 200.430, “Compensation – Personal Services”) require each institution maintain internal controls to ensure remuneration paid under sponsored programs is reasonable, conforms to established written policies consistently applied to Federal and non-Federal activities, and maintains standards for documentation of these expenses.

-Florida Institute of Technology (Florida Tech) uses an effort reporting system to provide a reasonable basis for distributing salary charges among institutional activities.
-Since Effort Reports are the source documents to support salary charges to sponsored projects, it is essential the data be based on reasonable estimates of actual effort expended on each sponsored project and non-sponsored or Florida Tech-funded accounts.
+Florida Institute of Technology (Florida Tech) uses effort reporting to provide a reasonable basis for distributing salary charges among institutional activities.
+Since Effort Reports are the source documents to support salary charges to sponsored projects, it is essential the details based on reasonable estimates of actual effort expended on each sponsored project and non-sponsored or Florida Tech-funded accounts.

 Florida Tech is fully committed to accurate and timely effort reporting.

 In preparing applications for sponsored programs, principal investigators (PIs) are to provide reasonable estimates of the effort necessary for themselves and all key personnel to carry out the project.
 Consistent with federal regulations, all faculty members listed as the PI on a sponsored project must contribute some level of effort to that project to provide necessary supervision/administration, regardless of the availability of sponsor salary reimbursement.
 The amount of effort should reflect the time necessary to oversee all aspects of the work.
 PIs may not record 0% effort on a project.
 Any actual effort recognized in excess of sponsor salary reimbursement must be cost shared by the home department of the PI.